Ermith/MasterThesis/README.md

 > - **Trap Disarming Kits** - Walk through to pick it up.
 Grants ability to disarm traps instantly.
 > - **Invisibility Camo** - Makes you invisible for a certain duration.

+For more information, open `Assets/Scripts/GameLogic` folder.

 ## The Level Generation

 The generation itself is based on a cyclic generation algorithm by Short and Admas.
 While this book provides the basis for an algorithm that exactly generates interconnected levels with lock \& key puzzles, there are a lot of unspecified parts where we needed to complete the design for our purposes.
 Most notably, extending the concept into 3D space (multiple floors).

 ### This figure highlights the structure of our level generation algorithm:
 ![](./img/game_generation_structure.png)

+For more information, open `Assets/Scripts/LevelGeneration` folder.